eunices/eunices.github.io/_pages/cv.md

 I am completing my thesis in Jul 2021 and am looking for employment opportunities from Aug 2021, including (but not limited to)

-1. **Administrative positions**
-2. **Internship/ contract position** in the tech industry to gain hands-on/ practical experience.
+1. **Internship/ contract position** in the tech industry to gain hands-on/ practical experience.
 Preferably web development (backend or full stack), data engineering or dev ops.
 It would be great if there is a mentor available to guide or if full time employment is possible upon completion of internship.
-3. **Policy/ data analyst**.
+2. **Policy/ data analyst**.
 Preferably in government, healthcare or non-profit setting.
+3. **Administrative positions** Including positions as assistant librarian.
 4. **Research assistant** in environmental biology/epidemiology where I hope to pick up one or more of the skills in these areas:
 - artificial intelligence (computer vision for species identification),
 - statistical modelling (food security, eco-epidemiology),